Cold & Flu Symptoms in Children

 Fighting Kids' Cold & Flu Symptoms: Fever Relief

 A fever is a sign the body is fighting off an infection, but it can also make your child feel worse.
-There are some home remedies to make your child more comfortable.
+There are some home remedies for fever in kids that include the following.

 - As with colds, let your child get plenty of fluids and rest.